 However, Volkswagen has highlighted another reason for the cut.
-The Amarok is produced alongside the Transporter in Hannover (Germany) but Volkswagen is currently retooling the aging factory to produce electric models like the ID Buzz electric van.
+The Amarok is produced alongside the Transporter in Hannover but Volkswagen is currently retooling the ageing factory to produce electric models such as the ID Buzz electric van.

 Just 72,513 examples of the Amarok were sold by Volkswagen in 2019 – 10.4% less than in 2018 – the majority of which are built at VW’s other production facility in General Pacheco in Argentina, where manufacturing will continue for markets outside of Europe.

-“Production in Hanover will finish in May this year”, remarked Alice Axtell, the Product Manager at VW Commercial Vehicles UK.
-“However, we will have built up enough stock to see us through until at least the end of the year”.
+“Production in Hanover will finish in May this year,” remarked Alice Axtell, the Product Manager at Volkswagen Commercial Vehicles UK.
+“However, we will have built up enough stock to see us through until at least the end of the year.”

-The EU has imposed an average limit of 147g/km for each LCV (light commercial vehicle – van and pickups) manufacturers’ vehicle range.
-In its ‘cleanest’ guise, the Amarok emits 231g/km and therefore lifts Volkswagen’s average range emissions significantly.
+The EU has imposed an average limit of 147g/km for each light commercial vehicle (vans and pickups) in a manufacturers vehicle range.
+In its cleanest guise, the Amarok emits 231g/km and therefore lifts Volkswagen’s average range emissions significantly.

 Despite being cancelled, there is some good news as the second-generation Amarok – developed by Ford – is due in 2022 and is likely to go back on sale in Europe with a smaller and more environmentally-friendly 2.0-litre engine.